 Unobligated Federal funds remaining at the end of any budget period that, with the approval of the contracting officer or under an automatic authority, may be carried forward to another budget period to cover allowable costs of that budget period (whether as an offset or additional authorization).
-Obligated, but unliquidated, funds change in scope are not considered carryover.
-An activity whereby the objectives or specific aims identified in the approved grant application are significantly changed by the grantee after award.
-Contracting officer prior approval is required for a change in scope to be allowable under an award.
+Obligated, but unliquidated, funds are not considered carryover.

+change in scope